 The best iPhone tripods you can buy today

 To paraphrase the old saying about cameras, the best tripod is the one that you have with you.
 Our top pick can go with you anywhere.
-The Griptight One Mount & GP stand weighs very little and folds down to fit into the same small bag or pocket where you keep your phone.
+The Joby GripTight One GP Stand & Mount weighs very little and folds down to fit into the same small bag or pocket where you keep your phone.
 The GripTight can hold even large phones like the iPhone XS tightly, while the flexible legs are equally at home sitting on a flat surface or wrapping around a tree branch.
 That makes this stand more flexible for taking interesting shots at home and abroad without weighing you down.

 When extended, the tripod can hold your phone just over 6 inches high, and the legs are rigid enough that you can hold onto them and use the tripod as a hand-held camera mount.
-Now, this is one of the more expensive models out there, but its flexibility and features make this tripod worth the price.
-If you want even more flexibility, consider adding the $18.99 magnetic tripod, which can cling to metal objects thanks to powerful magnets in the feet.
+Its flexibility and features make this tripod well worth the reasonable price.

 The GripTight Pro TelePod folds down into a compact package that is just over 7 inches tall, though, and can double as a hand-held camera mount.
 Extend the column of the tripod while it is folded up, and it holds the phone farther away, for more-flattering video.
 Combine this with the Bluetooth remote on one of the legs, and you've got a fully actualized selfie stick.

 In addition to holding the phone itself, the TelePod has a small shoe mount, which is great for night shots when combined with a miniature light like a Lume Cube.
 Alternatively, this can hold a directional microphone for better audio.